BigLep/filecoin-upload-action/README.md

 **Security Note**: The `workflow_run` trigger always executes the workflow file from your main branch, not from the PR.
 Even if a PR modifies the upload workflow to change hardcoded limits, those changes won't apply until the PR is merged.

-## Current Limitations & Future Plans
+## Current Limitations

-**⚠️ Fork PR Support Temporarily Disabled**
+**⚠️ Fork PR Support Disabled**

-- **Current**: Only same-repo PRs and direct pushes to main are supported
+- Only same-repo PRs and direct pushes to main are supported
-- **PR Commenting**: Still works, but shows different message for fork PRs
+- PR commenting works, but shows different message for fork PRs
-- **Reason**: Limit non-maintainer PR actors from draining funds from unaware repo owners.
+- This limits non-maintainer PR actors from draining funds from unaware repo owners

-**🔄 Planned Restorations:**
-- Fork PR support will be re-enabled in a future version

 **See [examples/two-workflow-pattern/](./examples/two-workflow-pattern/)** for complete, ready-to-use workflow files.